hungtsou/gatsby-ts-mui-starter/README.md

 - Material ui: https://material-ui.com/
 - Story book: https://storybook.js.org/
 - Typescript linter setup with prettier: https://palantir.github.io/tslint/
+- PWA support with gatsby plugins as offline support and app installation in device.

 Use `yarn` to install all dependencies.